Christina Grimmie: Aftermath and reactions

 Dozens of artists and other celebrities took to social media in response to Grimmie's death.
 The Voice tweeted, "There are no words.
 We lost a beautiful soul with an amazing voice".
 (Note: On June 28, The Voice released the video "With Love: A Tribute to Christina Grimmie", featuring reminiscences from fellow contestants including Will Champlin, Delvin Choice, Jacquie Lee and Kat Perkins.)

-On June 23, Billboard magazine published an open letter advocating gun control, addressed to the United States Congress, demanding that universal background checks become federal law, referring to Grimmie's death and also the Pulse nightclub shooting, which happened less than 30 hours after Grimmie's death and killed 49.
+On June 23, Billboard magazine published an open letter advocating gun control, addressed to the United States Congress, demanding that universal background checks become federal law, referring to Grimmie's death and also the Pulse nightclub shooting, which occurred in Orlando less than 30 hours after Grimmie's death and killed 49.
 The petition carried nearly 200 signatures of famous musicians and music industry executives.
 Selena Gomez was a prominent signee of the document.

 On August 21, NBC broadcast a post-Olympics preview episode of The Voice dedicated "in loving memory of our friend Christina Grimmie."
 Her former coach, Adam Levine, wrote that he and his wife were "absolutely devastated and heartbroken...
 This is yet another senseless act of extreme violence."
 Blake Shelton wrote "I'm stunned and disgusted and heartbroken that we lost that sweet little girl."
 Longtime friend and former tour-mate Selena Gomez was performing only a few miles away from Grimmie at the Amway Center at the time of the murder.
 The following morning she wrote, "My heart is absolutely broken.
 I miss you, Christina."
 Gomez also tearfully dedicated her performance of Hillsong's "Transfiguration" to Grimmie's memory at her Miami concert the following night on June 11, and then canceled a meet-and-greet scheduled to take place that night, citing fear and grief.
 Gomez later checked into rehab and put her tour on hold.

-Many others dedicated performances to Grimmie, such as Justin Bieber, Sabrina Carpenter, Demi Lovato, Maroon 5, Twenty One Pilots, Charlie Puth, and Rachel Platten.
+Many others dedicated performances to Grimmie, such as Justin Bieber, Ariana Grande, Sabrina Carpenter, Demi Lovato, Maroon 5, Twenty One Pilots, Charlie Puth, and Rachel Platten.
 Dove Cameron, who had previously collaborated with Grimmie, expressed her grief over the course of a few days on Twitter.
 Before You Exit, with whom Grimmie had performed before her murder, tweeted, "Today we lost an angel, sister, and a beloved friend."

-The family of the perpetrator of Grimmie's murder left a handwritten note on their doorstep offering their condolences and apologies for their son's actions, with "no other comments".
+Loibl’s family left a handwritten note on their doorstep offering their condolences and apologies for their son's actions, with "no other comments".
 Susan Wojcicki, the CEO of YouTube, paid tribute by saying the YouTube family was "heartbroken" and "shocked" to hear of Grimmie's murder, with YouTube officially paying tribute on their website.